When was the book of Acts written?

 - But, it could be that Josephus, who published his work Antiquities in A.D.
 93, used Luke as a reference.

 - It is possible that both Josephus and Luke used a common source.

 - If Luke cited Josephus, then why do they disagree on so many other points such as "the story of the Egyptian insurrectionist (Ac.
 21:38) and Herod's death (Ac.12:21ff, Ant.
 19.8.2)."5

-- Luke used the Gospel of Mark which is dated around 60 to 65 A.D.
+- Luke used the Gospel of Mark which is dated around A.D.
+60 to 65.

 - This makes an assumption that Mark was written at a late date.
 It also assumes that Luke used Mark.
 It may be, but if Mark was written early, there is no problem at all.

-- If the dating of Mark is before 65 A.D., and if Luke used Mark, and since both failed to mention the destruction of the Jewish Temple of 70 A.D., then it would seem logical to conclude that they were both written before 70 A.D.
+- If the dating of Mark is before A.D.
+65 and if Luke used Mark and since both failed to mention the destruction of the Jewish Temple of A.D.
+70, then it would seem logical to conclude that they were both written before A.D.
+70.